By Donna Scales

 Story #3: Ken has great admiration for people who have served in the military.
 However, he’s always questioned whether he would have had what it took to serve courageously.
 One of the men Ken greatly admired was Gary Brink who was a helicopter pilot in Viet Nam.
 He picked up wounded soldiers in the middle of the battle and evacuated them to medical care.
 Gary Brink died of cancer.
 One of the things Gary had told a mutual friend was that if he was ever trapped in a foxhole, he’d choose Ken to be there with him.
 The mutual friend told Ken about Gary’s comment in the letter he wrote.
 That was a very respected opinion that Ken needed to hear now, not have others hear later at his memorial service.

 On his 80th birthday, I gave Ken the album.
 It included fifty stories from every aspect of his life.
 He was touched beyond words, and it accomplished more that I could have hoped.
 This project also produced an unexpected result—in me.
 Ken had rarely shared his business or athletic life with me.
 Reading how loved, respected, and valued Ken is enhanced my image of him, and I didn’t have to wait to receive it until after he was gone.
 The album now sits on the table right beside Ken’s favorite recliner.
 Ken likes to reminisce—these stories will be read and reread until the day he can no longer turn the page.
 Then we may read them to him.

 We have prepared an Advance Directive.
 Ken’s album has become his “Advance Memorial.”
-One gave preparation, the other gave affirmation.
+One gives preparation, the other gives affirmation.